swapnil604/wildwing-icicle/README.md

 ```

 ### Step 5: Analyze video data
 This script saves the video recordings, telemetry data, and YOLO outputs for each mission.
-See the [WildWing HuggingFace data repo](https://huggingface.co/datasets/imageomics/wildwingdeployment) for example outputs.
+See the [WildWing telemetry]() for example outputs.

 To automatically label video data with behavior, we recommend using [KABR tools](https://github.com/Imageomics/kabr-tools).

 To analyze the telemetry, use the [data analysis notebook](data_analysis.ipynb).
-See [telemetry.zip]()in Zenodo for example outputs.

-Interactive map of the missions [here](https://imageomics.github.io/wildwing/map.html).

 ![](images/maps.png)
 Mapped mission telemetry.